-An agency may not conduct or sponsor an information collection, and a person is not required to respond to a collection of information, unless it displays a currently valid OMB control number.
-The public reporting burden for this collection of information is estimated at 1 hour and 35 minutes per response including the time for reviewing instructions, gathering the required documentation and information, completing the application, attaching necessary documentation, and submitting the application.
-The collection of biometrics is estimated to require 1 hour and 10 minutes.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to: U.S. Citizenship and Immigration Services, Regulatory Coordination Division, Office of Policy and Strategy, 20 Massachusetts Ave NW, Washington, DC 20529-2140; OMB No. 1615-0057.
+An agency may not conduct or sponsor an information collection, and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number.
+The public reporting burden for this collection of information is estimated at 1 hour 35 minutes per response, including the time for reviewing instructions and completing and submitting the form.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to: U.S. Citizenship and Immigration Services, Regulatory Products Division, Office of the Executive Secretariat, 20 Massachusetts Avenue, N.W., Washington, DC 20529-2020; OMB No 1615-0057.
+Form expires January 31, 2012.
 Do not mail your completed Form N-600 to this address.